The Washington Post Begins Layoffs After Months of Turmoil

 “To be clear, we believe any job eliminations right now—at a time of continued growth and expansion—are unacceptable,” guild leadership said in an email.

-The Washington Post did not immediately respond to a request for comment.
+The layoffs will ultimately affect 20 people at the paper, according to The Washington Post’s own write-up of the news, and 30 vacancies will not be filled.

+The Washington Post had no comment in the immediate aftermath of the announcement.
 The news about layoffs was not immediately blasted to staffers by Post leadership.
 Instead, an email welcoming three new hires across three different desks was sent out.

 Tuesday’s layoffs came after months of internal hand-wringing over when the Post would actually follow through on making the cuts—and who would be affected.